Lupita Nyong'o: 2010s: Breakthrough and rise to prominence

-Following a supporting role in the action-thriller Non-Stop (2014), Nyong'o co-starred in Star Wars: The Force Awakens (2015) as Force-sensitive space pirate Maz Kanata, a CGI character created using motion capture technology.
-She had wanted to play a role where her appearance was not relevant, and the acting provided a different challenge from her role as Patsey.
-Scott Mendelson of Forbes described Nyong'o's role as "the center of the film's best sequence," and Stephanie Zacharek of Time magazine called her a "delightful minor character".
-She was nominated for Best Supporting Actress at the 42nd Saturn Awards and Best Virtual Performance at the 2016 MTV Movie Awards for her role.
+Nyong'o's first role after her Academy Award was the CGI character Maz Kanata in Star Wars: The Force Awakens (2015).
+Nyong'o had wanted to play a role where her appearance was not central to the character, and performing Maz through motion capture provided a different challenge from her role as Patsey.
+Scott Mendelson of Forbes described Maz as "the center of the film's best sequence", while Stephanie Zacharek of Time called her a "delightful minor character".
+Nyong'o was nominated for Best Supporting Actress at the 42nd Saturn Awards and Best Virtual Performance at the 2016 MTV Movie Awards for her performance as Maz.

-In 2015, Nyong'o returned to the stage with a starring role as an unnamed girl in the play Eclipsed, written by Danai Gurira.
-The play takes place during the chaos of the Second Liberian Civil War, where the captive wives of a rebel officer band together to form a community, until the balance of their lives are upset by the arrival of a new girl (played by Nyong'o).Eclipsed became the Public Theater's fastest-selling new production in recent history and won Nyong'o an Obie Award for Outstanding Performance.
-The play premiered on Broadway at the John Golden Theatre the following year.
-It was the first play to premiere on Broadway with an all-black and female creative cast and crew.
+Also in 2015, Nyong'o starred as an unnamed girl in the play Eclipsed, written by Danai Gurira.
+The play takes place during the chaos of the Second Liberian Civil War, where the captive wives of a rebel officer band together to form a community, until the balance of their lives is upset by the arrival of a new girl, played by Nyong'o.
+Eclipsed became the Public Theater's fastest-selling new production in recent history and won Nyong'o an Obie Award for Outstanding Performance.
+In 2016, the play premiered on Broadway at the John Golden Theatre.
+It was the first play to premiere on Broadway with an all-Black and all female cast and creative team.
 Nyong'o had understudied the play at Yale in 2009 and was terrified to play the character onstage.
-She turned down film roles in favour of the production.
-Her performance garnered critical acclaim; Charles Isherwood of The New York Times hailed Nyong'o as "one of the most radiant young actors to be seen on Broadway in recent seasons," and added that she "shines with a compassion that makes us see beyond the suffering to the indomitable humanity of its characters."
-Her performance in Eclipsed earned her a Theatre World Award for Outstanding Broadway or Off-Broadway Debut Performance and a nomination for the Tony Award for Best Actress in a Play.
-In addition, she was nominated for Outstanding Actress in a Play at the Outer Critics Circle Award and a Distinguished Performance Award at the Drama League Award.
+She turned down film roles in favor of the production.

+Nyong'o's performance in Eclipsed was praised by Charles Isherwood of The New York Times, who hailed her as "one of the most radiant young actors to be seen on Broadway in recent seasons", and added that she "shines with a compassion that makes us see beyond the suffering to the indomitable humanity of [the] characters."
+Her performance earned her a Theatre World Award for Outstanding Broadway or Off-Broadway Debut Performance and a nomination for the Tony Award for Best Actress in a Play.
+She was nominated for Outstanding Actress in a Play at the Outer Critics Circle Award and the Distinguished Performance Award at the Drama League Award.
+(Note: Attributed to multiple references:)